 Its mill race and former glory are now hidden by the bushes and ivy that covers what must have been once an imposing edifice in this rural part of Mayo.

-The success of the Castlebar to Turlough Greenway, which was only opened in 2015, can be gauged by the large number of people of all ages who are already using the trail.
+The success of the Castlebar to Turlough Greenway, which was only opened in 2015, can be gauged by a large number of people of all ages who are already using the trail.

 On my Sunday afternoon walk, I met many walkers, joggers and cyclists of all ages during a relaxing two-hour stroll from Turlough Park to Lough Lannagh – a testament to the success of the Castlebar to Turlough Greenway.